pranavghildiyal/c-sharp-proj-games-tictactoe/README.md

 # c-sharp-proj-games-tictactoe
-  just an attempt to implement nonogram game in C# Language.
+  just an attempt to implement tic-tac-toe game in C# Language.